 In September 2015, a bankruptcy petition was filed against Healthcare Real Estate Partners, LLC ("HCRE") by the investors in Healthcare Real Estate Fund, LLC and Healthcare Real Estate Qualified Purchasers Fund, LLC (collectively, the "Funds").
 HCRE did not timely respond to the involuntary petition and the Bankruptcy Court entered an Order of Relief making HCRE a debtor in bankruptcy.
 As a result, HCRE was removed as manager under the Funds' operating agreement.
 Thereafter the Company became the manager of the Funds and purchased the investors' interests in the Funds for approximately \$0.9 million.
 Following the subsequent dismissal of the involuntary bankruptcy petition filed against it, HCRE filed a motion for attorneys' fees and damages and a separate complaint for violation of the automatic stay against the petitioning creditors and the Company in the United States Bankruptcy Court of the District of Delaware.
-The Bankruptcy Court granted a motion to dismiss the complaint for violation of the automatic stay against of the complaint in a decision dated September 9, 2018.
+The Bankruptcy Court granted a motion to dismiss the complaint for violation of the automatic stay filed jointly by the petitioning creditors and us, and dismissed the complaint with prejudice.
+HCRE appealed the Bankruptcy Court's decision to the United States District Court for the District of Delaware which affirmed the Bankruptcy Court's dismissal of the complaint in a decision dated September 9, 2018.
 On October 11, 2018, HCRE appealed the District Court's decision affirming the Bankruptcy Court's dismissal of the complaint to the United States Court of Appeals for the Third Circuit.
 On October 22, 2019, the Third Circuit granted HCRE's appeal, reversing the District Court and holding that HCRE could assert the adversary complaint seeking damages for violation of the automatic stay.
 This Petition was denied and the mandate was issued sending the matter back to the Bankruptcy Court.
 The Bankruptcy Court has not taken any action on the matter since the Third Circuit remanded the case.
 We believe that all of HCRE's remaining alleged claims are without merit and will vigorously defend ourselves.